Workers’ Compensation Benefits for Long COVID

 2. Medical Benefits

-The employer or its workers' compensation insurance carrier will pay for all authorized medical treatment.
+The employer or workers' compensation insurance carrier will pay for all authorized medical treatment.

 3. Permanent Disability Benefits